LexiFi/dead_code_analyzer/README.md

 The tool assumes that .mli files are compiled with -keep-locs and .ml files with -bin-annot.
-Exported values are collected by reading .cmi files (obtained from explicit .mli interfaces).
-References to such values are collected by reading typed trees from .cmt files (obtained by compiling .ml implementations with -bin-annot).
+Exported values are collected by reading .cmi or .cmt files (depending on the existence of an explicit .mli interfaces).
+References to such values are collected by reading typed trees from .cmt files

 ## Status